bitmakerla/estela/docs/estela-cli/configuration.md

 layout: page
 title: Configuration
 nav_order: 3
-parent: Estela CLI
+parent: estela CLI
 ---

-# Estela CLI Configuration
+# estela CLI Configuration
-The Estela CLI is configured via two YAML files:
+The estela CLI is configured via two YAML files:
 - `~/.estela.yaml`: This file contains global configuration like your API key and the current active project in your context.
 - `estela.yaml`: This file contains local configuration like the project ID or